Updated April 12, 2013 to work with:

 If you use Blogger, upload your button image to the Picasa Web Album for your blog.
 If you're on Wordpress, upload your button image to your media library.
 You can also host the image through an image hosting service like Photobucket.

-Note: If you're using Picasa, after you upload your image you'll need to to right click on your image and select "copy image location" to get the correct URL for your image.
+Note: If you're using Picasa, after you upload your image you'll need to to right click on your image and select "copy image location" or "copy image URL" to get the correct URL for your image.

 Step Two: Get the Button Code